Iyosiprograming/ChatgptBoss/README.md

 ### **Prerequisites**
 * Node.js and npm (or yarn) installed
-* A code editor (e.g., Visual Studio Code, Sublime Text)
+* A code editor Visual Studio Code,

 ### **Installation**
 1. **Clone the repository:**